Cocos Islands mutiny: Background

 With the Japanese successes, public sentiment on Ceylon increased in favour of the Japanese; encouraged by successful Japanese-trained and -directed rebellions in Indonesia and support for Japanese forces in Thailand, Sinkiang and the Philippines, many Ceylonese hoped that the Japanese would help them gain independence.
-At this time a young J.R.
-Jayawardene, later to be President of Sri Lanka, held discussions with the Japanese with this aim in mind.
-However, this was immediately stopped by D S Senanayake who collaborated with the Colonial Government, being rewarded with the Premiership, being hand-picked to lead the post-colonial government after 1948.
+J.R.
+Jayawardene held discussions with the Japanese with this aim in mind but this was immediately stopped by D. S. Senanayake who collaborated with the Colonial Government, being rewarded with the Premiership, being hand-picked to lead the post-colonial government after 1948.